rob-fab/text-highlighter-extension/README.md

    Once Developer mode is on, you'll see new buttons appear at the top of the extensions page.
 Click the button labeled "LOAD UNPACKED".
    A file browser window will pop up.
 Navigate to the build folder containing the extension's unzipped build files.
 Select the folder and click "Open" or "OK".

+## How to use the extension:

+Once the extension is added, you can select any text on a website, right click and choose an option to "Save selection".
+Now, when you open a new tab, you should see the newly added selection in the table.
+If you want to remove the selection, just use the "Remove" button.